DAA-T1/cmplx/README.md

 A journey with complex numbers.

+## The question

+> *Implement Heapsort and Quicksort on complex numbers, where < is defined as the L2 norm.
+Compare them according to their asymptotic time-space, complexity and real-time complexity.
+Then compare the y-component and, finally, the x-component.*

 ## Style Conventions

 - Always `snake_case` for everything, except class names, for which we want `TitleCase`.
 Use descriptive names.
 They can be long.
 Use english to make it make sense.